JustinData/GA-WDI-Work/w05/Nichol/project_file.md

 * Some elements of basic interface.
 * Authentication but NOT Authorization
 * Javascript HTML5 Geolocation script & how to access divs in Javascript
+* entered user stories into pivotal tracker and played with that and started getting some velocity!

 What I'm Doing Today -